 Students in either the Nutrition and Food major or the Nutrition major have the option of completing a minor.
-By completing a minor in Human Ecology, students can meet the educational requirements for registration as Professional Human Ecologists or Professional Home Economists; students can complete a minor in Physical Activity; or students in the Nutrition and Food major can complete a minor in Food Marketing.
+By completing a minor in Human Ecology, students can meet the educational requirements for registration as Professional Human Ecologists or Professional Home Economists; students can complete a minor in Physical Activity; or students in the Nutrition and Food major can complete a minor in Food Marketing or Food Policy.
 Students are recommended to select minors by the second year of their program to facilitate appropriate course selection.
-All students must follow program and major requirements (see program requirements below and §§34.12.3 and 34.12.4).
-Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.12.6 to 34.12.8).
+All students must follow program and major requirements (see program requirements below and §§34.14.3 and 34.14.4).
+Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.14.9 to 34.14.7).

-The Nutrition major program can, with appropriate Approved Program Electives (APEs) course selection, be accredited by the Dietitians of Canada.
-Students planning to be Registered Dietitians should read the Nutrition major information (see §34.12.4).
+The Nutrition major program, with appropriate Approved Program Electives (APEs) course selection, is accredited by the College of Dietitians of Alberta.
+Students planning to be Registered Dietitians should read the information about the Nutrition major (see §34.14.4) and the Dietetic Internship (see §34.14.9).

-The Food Science and Technology major meets the guidelines of the Canadian Institute of Food Science and Technology (CIFST) and the Institute of Food Technologists (IFT).
+The Food Science and Technology major meets the guidelines of the Institute of Food Technologists (IFT).